bpepple/thwip-frontend/README.md

-Thwip-Frontend is a React project that allows you to read comic book archives from the django-based [Thwip](https://github.com/bpepple/thwip).
+Thwip-Frontend is a React project that allows you to read comic book archives from the django-based [Thwip](https://github.com/bpepple/thwip) backend server.

 ### Screenshots ###
 #### Series List ####